Micrurus mipartitus

 Micrurus mipartitus (red-tailed coral snake or many-banded coral snake) is a species of coral snake in the family Elapidae.
-It is found in South and Central America.
-The redtail coral snake is common in agricultural areas in Colombia.
+The species is native to Central America and northern South America.
+The red-tailed coral snake is common in agricultural areas in Colombia.
 Its highly neurotoxic venom is known to cause seizures in its prey by activating nerve proteins responsible for seizures within it.